claytoncarney/offline-kjv-2/README.md

 ## Offline KJV 2
 An Offline KJV Bible Search Application for Android (also Windows and Linux).

-This application is dedicated to our Lord Jesus Christ, YAHUSHA HAMASHIACH.
+This application is dedicated to our Lord Jesus Christ.

 "Heaven and earth shall pass away, but my words shall not pass away."